Chor Leoni’s Shadows Into Dawn travels from trauma of war to hope and healing

 Chor Leoni presents Shadows Into Dawn at St. Andrew’s-Wesley United Church on November 11 at 2 pm and 5 pm

 MARIE-CLAIRE SAINDON is a Franco-Ontarian choral composer whose mother was a singer-songwriter.
 As a kid, she and her brother would accompany their mom on tour, and once they were old enough they’d often end up on-stage with her.
-It’s a setting she never got used to nor cares to visit anew.
+She adored being with her loved ones up there, but in professional gigs experienced stage fright.

 “You’d think that that kind of experience would mean that I wouldn’t have stage fright, but I do—it’s really bad!”
 Saindon tells Stir in a phone call from her home base of Montreal.
 “That’s one of the reasons I’m in composition.
 I wanted to keep doing music, but at a certain point as a teenager I could not control that stage fright as much as I wanted to.
 At the same time I could see some friends who had started to dabble in composition and I just thought ‘Hey, I should try this.’
 And I just never stopped.”